chelout/laravel-relationship-events/README.md

 - belongsTo:
     - methods:
         - BelongsTo::associate
-            - fires hasOneAssociating, hasOneAssociated
+            - fires belongsToAssociating, belongsToAssociated
+            - events have $relation name, $related model and $parent model or key(depends on BelongsTo::associate $model parametr).
-            - events have $parent and $related models.
-Note: related model is dirty, should be saved after associating
+            > Note: related model is dirty, should be saved after associating
         - BelongsTo::dissociate
-            - fires hasOneAssociating, hasOneAssociated
+            - fires belongsToAssociating, belongsToAssociated
+            - events have $relation name, $related and $parent models.
+            > Note: has additional query to get parent model
-            - events have $parent and $related models.
-Note: related model is dirty, should be saved after dissociating
+            > Note: related model is dirty, should be saved after dissociating
         - BelongsTo::update
-            - fires hasOneUpdating, hasOneUpdated
+            - fires belongsToUpdating, belongsToUpdated
-            - events have $parent and $related models
+            - events have $relation name, $related and $parent models.
-            > Note: has additional query to get related model

 ### One To Many: